Joshua-McGee/doks/Overview.md

 # Agenda Application Overview

-As remote collaboration becomes even more essential for businesses, the available platforms for scheduling meetings are increasing and gaining in complexity.
+As remote collaboration becomes more essential for businesses, the available platforms for scheduling meetings are increasing and gaining in complexity.
 Agenda streamlines how you manage meetings across platforms and teams by combining team member availability and meeting platforms from separate applications into one workspace.
 Review upcoming meetings in one clean view and seamlessly schedule meetings with your various teams through a simplified scheduling workflow.

-Agenda connects to external scheduling applications like Microsoft Outlook Calendar, Google Calendar, or Zoom and merges their independent meeting data into one place.
+Agenda connects to external scheduling applications like Microsoft Outlook Calendar, Google Calendar, or Zoom, and merges their independent meeting data into one place.
 By consolidating team member availability into one simplified workspace, you can quickly schedule meetings that work well for everyone.
 Agenda eliminates the cumbersome process of comparing multiple calendars for team members across various applications.

 With Agenda, you can: